preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/index.rst

 App Launch
 -----------
-These settings are for the App Launch menu:
+These settings are for the App Launch menu.
+It's an Omnia Menu replacing the default Office 365 menu.

 .. image:: applaunch-menu-example.png